 Title IX Response Team

-The Title IX Response Team includes key UCF partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
-The Title IX Response Team’s collaborative work helps to ensure that UCF provides a coordinated, compassionate, trauma-informed response to victims and survivors.
+The Title IX Response Team includes key university partners who review incidents of sexual assault, intimate partner violence, and stalking that impact UCF students.
+The Title IX Response Team’s collaborative work helps to ensure that UCF provides a coordinated, compassionate, trauma-informed response to victim-survivors.